scubajorgen/enigma_c/README.md

 Crib        WETTERVORHERSAGEBISKAYA
 ```

 First the software creates all letter links with ```turingGenerateLetterLinks()```.
-For each letter it lists the letters it links to and the position.
+For each letter it generates a list with the letters it links to including the position in the crib.
 For example there is a link at position 14 between A and P.

 ```
 Link A: 4 - P (14) U (21) Y (22) L (23)